bbauska/meta-react-basics/README.md

 It\'s nice to have the flexibility that React provides.

-I would say React is the best choice for an app if your UI is really costume and you\'re looking for a lot of flexibility with what other libraries you can integrate for your app or website.
+I would say React is the best choice for an app if your UI is really custom and you\'re looking for a lot of flexibility with what other libraries you can integrate for your app or website.

 React is just a front-end library.

-You\'re going to need to interact with other third-party libraries too, and if you want the flexibility of integrating with redox or other third-party libraries, React is the perfect choice for you.
+You\'re going to need to interact with other third-party libraries too, and if you want the flexibility of integrating with redux or other third-party libraries, React is the perfect choice for you.

 React is also great if you have complex UIs where you want to reuse code